dylanaraps/dotfiles/scripts/fetch/Readme.md

 These are the script's optional dependencies
 -  Window Manager Detection: wmctrl
-    - You can manually set this at launch with
+    - You can manually set this at launch with:

         --windowmanager wmname